id-Software/DOOM-3-BFG/README.md

 any other Steam features.

 ### Bink Video playback
-The RBDOOM-3-BFG Edition GPL Source Code release includes functionality for rendering Bink Videos through FFmpeg.
+The RBDOOM-3-BFG Edition GPL Source Code release includes functionality for rendering Bink Videos through FFmpeg or libbinkdec.

 ### Back End Rendering of Stencil Shadows
 The Doom 3 BFG Edition GPL Source Code release does not include functionality enabling rendering